ARMmbed/mbed-client-example-6lowpan/README.md

 ### Client side configuration

+#### Setting the certificate for the application

+First you need to create and set a certificate for the client application.

+1. Open the [mbed Device Connector website](https://connector.mbed.com) and log in with your mbed.org account.
+2. Navigate to **Security credentials** under **My devices**.
+3. Click **GET MY DEVICE SECURITY CREDENTIALS**.
+You will get the needed certificate information as well as the endpoint name and domain.
+4. Copy the created security credentials to file `source/security.h`.

-For client side configuration, please follow the steps below.
+To further configure the client side application, please follow the steps below:

-1. Set the application certificate as described in [Setting Certificate for the application](#setting-certificate-for-the-application) section.
-2. Configure the `mbed-client-example-6lowpan` application to use the IPv6 address of ARM mbed Device Connector:
+1. Configure the `mbed-client-example-6lowpan` application to use the IPv6 address of ARM mbed Device Connector:
 	* You can get the mbed Device Connector IPv6 address by using command `nslookup -query=AAAA api.connector.mbed.com`.
 	* The `config.json` file contains the IPv6 address of ARM mbed Device Connector.
 By default, this is set to `2607:f0d0:2601:52::20`.
 It can be found on line 3, as the value of `device_connector_uri`.
 The full address format is `coap://<IPv6 address>:PORT`, that is `coap://2607:f0d0:2601:52::20:5684`.
 Please note that IPv6 address is presented as a string that must be escaped `"\"coap:\/\/2607:f0d0:2601:52::20:5684\""`.
-3. Configure the `mbed-client-example-6lowpan` application to use an appropriate radio channel based on your hardware.
+2. Configure the `mbed-client-example-6lowpan` application to use an appropriate radio channel based on your hardware.
 See [Changing radio channel](#changing-radio-channel) section for instructions.
-4. Build `mbed-client-example-6lowpan` (see [Build instructions](#build-instructions)).
+3. Build `mbed-client-example-6lowpan` (see [Build instructions](#build-instructions)).
-5. Load the `mbed-client-example-6lowpan` application binary to the FRDM-K64F board (see [Running the example application](#running-the-example-application)).
+4. Load the `mbed-client-example-6lowpan` application binary to the FRDM-K64F board (see [Running the example application](#running-the-example-application)).

 **Note:** You may need to open UDP port 5684 in your computer's firewall for ARM mbed Device Connector to communicate with this example application.

-### IP address setup
+#### IP address setup

 This example uses IPv6 to communicate with the [mbed Device Connector Server](https://api.connector.mbed.com).
 The example program should automatically get an IPv6 address from the mbed 6LoWPAN gateway router when it is connected via Ethernet.

-#### Setting the certificate for the application

-1. Open the [mbed Device Connector website](https://connector.mbed.com) and log in with your mbed.org account.
-2. Navigate to **Security credentials** under **My devices**.
-3. Click **GET MY DEVICE SECURITY CREDENTIALS**.
-You will get the needed certificate information as well as the endpoint name and domain.
-4. Copy the created security credentials to file `source/security.h`.

 #### Changing the radio channel